SatishGandamuni/PythonTest/Readme.md

 		pip install -r requirements.txt

-### Pre-requisites

-1. Once cloned the repo, make sure the terminal is pointing at the right path in the terminal
+7. Once cloned the repo, make sure the terminal is pointing at the right path in the terminal
 ![updateMRG](./Images/terminal.png)
-2. Please utilize the workpsace.env file for performing any validation.
+8. Please utilize the workpsace.env file for performing any validation.
 Please note that all the parameters have to be "string" data type in workspace.env file.
-3. Make sure to copy the relative path of workspace.env and make sure to place it as a Path argument of 'dotenv_path' variable on all the python scripts
+9. Make sure to copy the relative path of workspace.env and make sure to place it as a Path argument of 'dotenv_path' variable on all the python scripts

 ![updateMRG](./Images/relativepath.png) ![updateMRG](./Images/path.png)

-4. Run the command in the terminal for authenticating login into azure
+10. Run the command in the terminal for authenticating login into azure

 		az login

-5. Using a subscription (Azure Databricks RP BugBash 01), create a ResourceGroup manually using Azure portal
+11. Using a subscription (Azure Databricks RP BugBash 01), create a ResourceGroup manually using Azure portal

 ### Create a plain vanilla Workspace
 1. Files used for this scenario: createWorkspace.py and workspace.env